very-scary-scenario/nkd.su/PRIVACY.md

 - authenticate you
 - represent you to other users

+Email addresses in particular will be used to issue password reset requests.
+We may also use them to notify you about security issues or other things that may require action from you, but will not ever send promotional material or share addresses with anyone for any reason.

 You can change your names or avatar at any time.
 Please contact an admin if you would like to have this information modified or deleted in a way that the website doesn't give you controls for.
 Early in the migration away from